costajob/git_commands/README.md

 ...
 ```

-##### Target branch
+##### Changing origin
-The rebasing runs considering master branch as the target one.
+The rebasing runs considering `master` branch as the default one and `origin` as the remote alias.
-In case you need to rebase against a different target branch you can specify it:
+In case you need to rebase against a different origin and default branch you can specify them by command line:
 ```
-rebase --repo=/Users/Elvis/greatest_hits --target=rc/release_to_graceland --branches=feature/love_me_tender
+rebase --repo=/Users/Elvis/greatest_hits --origin=upstream --default=production --branches=feature/love_me_tender

 Loading branches file...
 Successfully loaded 1 branch:
 01. feature/love_me_tender

-Proceed rebasing these branches with rc/release_to_graceland (Y/N)?
+Proceed rebasing these branches with upstream/production (Y/N)?
 ```

 #### Remove